 What was discovered is a huge area of underwater mountains and seamounts, surrounded by extremely deep water.
 In total the area covers almost 100 km².
 It was an important discovery because of the area’s tremendous biodiversity and potential for fishing.

 Prince Albert was an accomplished oceanographer and explorer who founded what would eventually become the famous Oceanographic Museum of Monaco.

 He owned a series of four increasingly impressive research yachts.
-The second of which was the Princess Alice – named after his American wife Marie Alice Heine.
+The second of which was the Princess Alice.

-Prince Albert was on-board the Princess Alice when the discovery was made.
-Hence the name!
+The yacht was named after his American wife Marie Alice Heine and Prince Albert was on-board when the discovery was made – hence the name!